Pavilion Surgery2-3 Old SteineBrightonSussex, BN1 1EJTel: 01273 685588

 For more information on stopping smoking please visit the NHS Giving Up Smoking website.

-Our Nurses offer special advice to anyone with contraceptive problems - in total confidence.
+Our GPs offer special advice to anyone with contraceptive problems - in total confidence.

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.